A-Telfer/cuhacking2021-project/README.md

 ## Development State

-This repository is currently in a proof-of-concept state as raise awareness in order to access interest and seek feedback for future development.
+This repository is currently in a proof-of-concept state as we raise awareness in order to access interest and seek feedback for future development.

 ### Proof of Concept Work
 A prototype was developed at cuhacking2021 that demonstrated several of the core features.